Carolyn Abbate

 Carolyn Abbate (born November 20, 1956) is an American musicologist, described by the Harvard Gazette as "one of the world’s most accomplished and admired music historians".

 She is currently Paul and Catherine Buttenwieser University Professor at Harvard University.
 From her earliest essays she has questioned familiar approaches to well-known works, reaching beyond their printed scores and composer intentions, to explore the particular, physical impact of the medium upon performer and audience alike.
 Her research focuses primarily on the operatic repertory of the 19th century, offering creative and innovative approaches to understanding these works critically and historically.
 Some of her more recent work has addressed topics such as film studies and performance studies more generally.

 Early life and education

 Abbate was born to Dolores R. (Kollmeyer) and Russell V. Abbate; she has two sisters.
-Abbate completed her BA at Yale University in 1977.
-While still an undergraduate at Yale, she reconstructed the score of Claude Debussy’s La chute de la maison Usher (The Fall of the House of Usher) – a work long regarded as unsalvageably incomplete.
+Abbate completed her B.A. at Yale University in 1977.
+While still an undergraduate at Yale, she reconstructed the score of Claude Debussy's La chute de la maison Usher (The Fall of the House of Usher) – a work long regarded as unsalvageably incomplete.
 She continued her studies in Munich and Princeton, completing her PhD at Princeton University under J. Merrill Knapp in 1984.